 Indianapolis Motor Speedway Tour

 The most popular tour in the Indianapolis area takes place at the most famous racetrack in the world.
 The Indianapolis Motor Speedway hosts ground tours throughout the year which is a fantastic way to experience the venue that hosts the "Greatest Spectacle in Racing."

 Indianapolis boasts some of the finest restaurants in the world.
 The "Crossroads of America" motto rings true as one can find menus ranging from Korean to Irish - and everything in between.
 Avoid fast food & be sure to ask our staff for local recommendations.

 Did you know that Indianapolis is second only to Washington DC in the amount of land and monuments dedicated specifically to veterans?
 The Indiana War Memorial Plaza Historic Distric contains 2 museums, 3 parks and 24 acres of monuments, statues, sculptures, and fountains - and it's located in downtown Indy.
 Indianapolis is also the state & national headquarters of the American Legion.
 The War Memorial Commission operates these facilities in pursuit of its primary mission which is to commemorate the valor and sacrifice of the United States Armed Forces and especially to honor Hoosier veterans.

 The Indy KOA offers 20 acres on which to walk, pedal, or run.
 For those wanting to explore the farmland, meander out our main entrance & find miles of cornfield-lined country roads on which to traverse.
 For a city experience, head to downtown Indy & pick up the Monon Trail - which is a "rails to trails" project that opened in 1987.
 It runs north & south & is used by over 4000 people each day.

-Enjoy our huge "Bark Park" where your pet may run off-leash in a fenced-in area.
+Our huge "Bark Park" allows your pet to run off-leash in a fenced-in area.

 Enjoy our famous 3-wheeled Banana Bikes on our 20 acre park.